 They provide pickup and drop-off by car to the nearest bus station as well as weekly trips into town for supplies/groceries; laundry facilities, and assistance with project coordination, press outreach, and production support.

-Artists are required to pay a fee of 350 euros per month, as well as their own travel and food costs.
+Artists are required to pay a fee of 300-500 euros/mo depending on the program, as well as their own travel and food costs.